buildpacks/spec/buildpack.md

 ##### Prepend

-If the environment variable file name has no period-delimited suffix, then the value of the environment variable MUST be a concatenation of the file contents and the contents of other files representing that environment variable delimited by the OS path list separator.
 If the environment variable file name ends in `.prepend`, then the value of the environment variable MUST be a concatenation of the file contents and the contents of other files representing that environment variable.
 In either case, within that environment variable value,
 - Later buildpacks' environment variable file contents MUST precede earlier buildpacks' environment variable file contents.